ycpcs/cs360-spring2021/syllabus.md

 Programming assignments will consist of written questions along with occasional implementation of *pseudocode* algorithmic solutions to the problems.
 Collaboration on homework assignments is encouraged, but each student must submit their own solutions that demonstrate their understanding of the material.

-Homework assignments will be collected at the **beginning** of class.
+All homework assignments will be submitted as **a single .pdf** to Canvas.
+If you have handwritten solutions, **PLEASE USE A SCANNER APP** to generate the .pdf. **You are responsible for ensuring your submission is legible.**

 Late assignments will be marked down 20% per day late. **No credit will be given for assignments that are more than three (3) days late.**

 ### Empirical Comparison Report